Meet Our Board

 John Garmon, Ph.D.

-Dr. John Garmon is Campus Academic Officer at the Carlsbad campus of New Mexico State University.
-He has held numerous positions in educational leadership, administration, and teaching over the last forty years, including serving as the president of a small community college in Berkeley, California, and teaching in the San Francisco Bay Area.
+Dr. John Garmon currently resides in Nevada, where he teaches part-time and writes poetry and fiction.
+He has held numerous positions in educational leadership, administration, and teaching over the last forty years, including campus academic officer at the Carlsbad campus of New Mexico State University, president of a small community college in Berkeley, California, and professor of writing. literature, and English in the San Francisco Bay Area and other regions.
 He is a widely published poet whose work has appeared over four decades in such journals as Ploughshares, Prairie Schooner, Southern Humanities Review, and many others.
-His most recent books include The Joys of a Good Life, The Book of Geronimo and Cochise, and West by Southwest: Verbal and Visual Snapshots from the High Plains, a collaborative project with his daughter, which presents “views of life in unique areas of a land that is still relatively untamed ...with places that have almost successfully resisted human settlement.”
+His more recent books include The Joys of a Good Life, The Book of Geronimo and Cochise, and West by Southwest: Verbal and Visual Snapshots from the High Plains, a collaborative project with his daughter, which presents “views of life in unique areas of a land that is still relatively untamed ...with places that have almost successfully resisted human settlement.”

 Ellen Greenblum is Core Faculty in the Adult Degree and Graduate Programs at Prescott College, where she works primarily with students who are seeking credentials in the field of teacher education.
 She also is an instructor in the Summer Expressive Art Therapies Institute, which is a residency requirement for graduate students seeking degrees in Art Therapy.
-Much of her own artwork during her undergraduate years at Massachusetts College of Art and her graduate years at Antioch College was focused on her celebration of the natural world.
+She recently received her M.F.A. in Interdisciplinary Arts from Goddard College.
+Much of her artwork during her undergraduate years at Massachusetts College of Art, as well as her work during her first graduate degree at Antioch College, was focused on her celebration of the natural world.
 She is the mother of twin teenage daughters, who are the inspiration for her writings in Raising Arizona Kids Magazine.

-Dr. Lou Miller is Executive Director of the Osher Lifelong Learning Institute at Sonoma State University.
-His doctorate is in political science.
-Prior to his current position, he taught for almost thirty years in the Hutchins School, an interdisciplinary, seminar-based program at SSU.
-He believes that “exposure to, knowledge, and empathy with other species is necessary if humans are to change their perspectives and behaviors to cherish and accommodate our fellow residents on this planet.”
-He lives with his wife, Lynn, his son, Alex, two cats, and two gecko lizards in Petaluma, California.
+Dr. Lou Miller, who sadly passed away in the first month of 2014, was a valuable member of NWP's Board of Directors from 2005 to 2014.
+His guidance, exceptionally good nature, and innovative ideas were so much appreciated by all of us.
+He previously served for nine years as Executive Director of the Osher Lifelong Learning Institute at Sonoma State University.
+Prior to that position, he taught for almost thirty years in the Hutchins School, an interdisciplinary, seminar-based program also at SSU.
+He believed that “exposure to, knowledge of, and empathy with other species is necessary if humans are to change their perspectives and behaviors to cherish and accommodate our fellow residents on this planet.”
+His doctorate was in political science.
+He published essays and had been working on a novel about the politics of science in an effort to enhance the public's understanding of global climate change.
+He is survived by his wife, Lynn, and his son, Alex, in California.

 See Co-Founder Profile.